RcppCore/rcpp-gallery/_posts/2014-04-06-rcpp-python.md

 ## Error Handling

-The error of Python engine could be handled easily by the C++ try/catch as follow:
+Errors in the Python engine can be handled easily by the C++ `try/catch` idiom as the following example shows:

 {% highlight cpp %}